Configure AWS API Gateway Method Settings

 Frequently Asked Questions

-Why do my method settings require two applies after deployment?
+Why do my method settings require a second apply after deployment?

 Method Path Configuration